ReinardJohan/IOT/README.md

 [ihealth.sepdek.net](https://ihealth.sepdek.net)

 ## How To Run
-follow these steps to run this project:
+Follow these steps to run this project:
 1. Download the files on this repository
 2. Run `Rstudio` app
 3. Open `server.r` or `ui.r` and click `Run App`